Volkswagen Jetta: Bora A4 (2001–present)

-The second known Jetta was the A4 model sold under the Bora name which commenced production in December 2001.
-It was given a facelift in 2006 and was available with the 1.6 and 1.8 litre EA113 petrol engine and a 1.9 litre diesel engine.
-A 5-speed manual was available alongside a 4-speed automatic transmission.
+The second known Jetta in China was the A4 model sold under the Bora name, which commenced production in December 2001.
+It was given a facelift in 2006, and was available with the 1.6- and 1.8-litre EA113 petrol engine and a 1.9-litre diesel engine.
+A five-speed manual was available alongside a four-speed automatic transmission.
 A hatchback version was known as the Bora HS and was a badged Volkswagen Golf Mk4.
-Production for the first generation Bora ended in 2006 while the Bora HS ended production in 2008.
+Production for the first generation Bora ended in 2006, while the Bora HS ended production in 2008.

-The Bora was facelifted in 2007 with two new engines, a 1.4 litre turbo and a 1.6, under the EA111 name.
-A 5-speed and 6-speed manual was standard alongside a 7-speed dual-clutch automatic gearbox.
+The Bora was facelifted in 2007 with two new engines, a 1.4-litre turbo and a 1.6, under the EA111 name.
+A five- and six-speed manual was standard alongside a seven-speed dual-clutch automatic gearbox.
 Production ended in 2015.

-The third generation Bora commenced production in 2015 for the 2016 model year with a new exterior and interior.
-1.4, 1.5 and 1.6 litre engines were standard paired to 5- and 6-speed manual and a 7-speed dual-clutch automatic gearbox.
+The third generation Bora commenced production in 2015 for the 2016 model year, with a new exterior and interior.
+1.4-, 1.5-, and 1.6-litre engines were standard paired to five- and six-speed manual and a seven-speed dual-clutch automatic gearbox.
 This generation is still available as of May 2019 as the Bora Classic with three trim levels.

-The fourth generation Bora was produced since April 2018 and used Volkswagen's MQB platform.
-1.4 and 1.5 litre engines were standard paired to a 6-speed manual and 7-speed dual-clutch automatic gearbox.
+The fourth generation Bora was produced beginning in April 2018, and used Volkswagen's MQB platform.
+1.4- and 1.5-litre engines were standard paired to a six-speed manual and seven-speed dual-clutch automatic gearbox.

-According to website Carsalesbase.com, FAW Volkswagen's Bora model sold over 2.6 million cars as of 2019.
+According to Carsalesbase.com, FAW-Volkswagen's Bora model had sold over 2.6 million cars as of 2019.